PudgyPoppins/caps/README.md

 # TODO:
 * see image issue
 * ## Network / Nonprofits
+	* maybe a success message on creation/update? | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#adding-messages-in-class-based-views
 	* soft deleting as an option (a moderator could recover a deleted object up to 2 weeks later or so) | https://medium.com/@adriennedomingus/soft-deletion-in-django-e4882581c340 | this one is probably better: https://blog.khophi.co/soft-delete-django-quickly/
 	* ### Forms
 		* markdown for the volunteer description would be pretty cool, I think
 		* when you refresh the page, all of the field values are kept.
 However, the address is NOT.

 * ## User system / user classess
-	* a user should be able to delete their own account
-	* show a message when a user signs out | https://pythonprogramming.net/messages-django-tutorial/
-	* override accounts login view so that you can't access it if you're *logged in*, as well as other views

 	* create groups
 	* ### Reporting System
 		* If a nonprofit is flagged true, then send an email with the reason
 			* scratch that... first, add a many to many field of reasons, similar to tags, to nonprofits and networks.
 Then, if they have a reason, it will automatically pop up as flagged in the template view.
 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
+		* when a user gets their own account reported, they see a warning message in the top of their profile, and their background image in the navbar turns red
 * ## Calendar
 	* create it
 	* have a network calendar with all of the events of all of the nonprofits on it, and a nonprofit calendar with specific events on it